-Upon a change in land use to Residential High Density-2, the property would be eligible tfor the requested rezoning to RM-HD-2, which permits densities of up to 50 dwelling units per acre.
-The proposed 200 apartment units would generate a density of 46 units per acre which is permitted in RM-HD-2 zoning district.
+Upon a change in land use to Residential High Density-2, the property would be eligible for the requested rezoning to RM-HD-2, which permits densities of up to 50 dwelling units per acre.

 Applicable Codes and Ordinances

 1. The subject property is designated Residential, Low Density on the City's and County's Future Land Use Maps.